CS126SP20/final-project-tessarm2/README.md

 - [Cinder-poSpritesheet](https://github.com/Potion/Cinder-poSpritesheet)
   - follow cinder block tutorial in link above

-After setting up the libraries and CMake files, open the project in CLion and set your target to cinder-myapp and click the green play button.
+After setting up the libraries and CMake files, open the project, set your target to cinder-myapp, and click the green play button.
 If the executable is not showing up, try reloading the CMakeLists.txt under apps.
+After that, you should input your name with the arrow keys and explore the world presented to you!